 Narrated and co-produced by actress Natalie Portman, this documentary offers an eye-opening examination of the impact that factory farming has on the environment, economy, and public health.
 The film also traces the evolution of factory farming from small-scale, localised operations – to today’s ‘corporate Frankenstein.’

 This 2016 feature-length film exposes the dark and insidious side of animal agriculture.
 Through the use of drones and hidden cameras, filmmakers explore ‘the morality and validity of our dominion over the animal kingdom’.

 Dominion particularly focuses on the meat, dairy, egg, clothing and entertainment industries – uncovering how animals are exploited and abused by humans.
 The documentary also calls into question the legalised, industry-standard conditions that animals suffer across the world.

 Lucent is an award-winning Australian documentary, depicting the sinister side of pig farming.
 The documentary is the result of a crowdfunding campaign initiated in 2013, and contains footage of over 50 farms and slaughterhouses across Australia.
 Filmmakers used hand-held and hidden cameras to bring viewers heartbreaking, never-before-seen footage.

 This feature-length documentary explores the lives of four very different people – who are all vegan.
 It traces their personal journeys and is an uplifting film, spotlighting how everyday people continue to pursue their careers, hobbies, and personal lives whilst maintaining a vegan lifestyle.

 Which of these documentaries had the greatest impact on your life?
-Do you have another favorite?
-Share your thoughts with us via Facebook, Instagram, and Twitter.
+Do you have another favourite?
+Share your thoughts with us via Facebook, Instagram and Twitter.